Published: June 2, 2026 | Last reviewed: June 2, 2026

 What Research-Use-Only Actually Means

-Verifying Purity: CoA, HPLC, and Mass Spectrometry
+Verifying Purity: CoA, HPLC, Mass Spectrometry

 Red Flags When Evaluating a Peptide Vendor

-- Absence of a batch-specific Certificate of Analysis (CoA)
+- Absence of a batch-specific CoA

-- Lack of third-party analytical verification
+- Absence of third-party analytical verification

 The Future of Triple-Agonist and Weight-Loss Peptide Research